 Save water by being waterwise and save money on those water bills

-I’m guessing I’m not the only one noticing the ever increasing rise in water and electricity costs that has come both with climate change and the privatisation of our utility companies.
+You may have noticed the ever-increasing rise in water and electricity costs that has come both with climate change and the privatisation of our utility companies.

 So how do we stay on top of our bills and save water and money on our water and electricity bills?